7 Mistakes and Misuses of Disabled Parking Permits To Avoid

 To stay within the law, read all street signs and posted notices so that you’ll be aware of the places you’re permitted to park.
 If you can’t tell whether it’s legal to park somewhere, your best bet is simply not to park there, or to ask a building manager or law enforcement what the specific laws are for that spot.
 Never assume that you can park anywhere you want just because you have a disabled parking permit!

 A super important rule to remember is that it’s absolutely forbidden for you to lend your parking permit out to anyone (even family and friends).
 You must be present in the vehicle if your placard is going to be used.

 So, what are the consequences of placard abuse?
-The severity differs from state to state (even within specific cities), but the consequences could be as serious as probation or jail time, or as minor as a fine – though keep in mind that tickets can be hundreds of dollars!
-To avoid any punishments, never let anyone borrow your placard for any reason.
+The severity differs from state to state (even within specific cities), but if you fraudulently use a disabled parking permit the consequences could be as serious as probation or jail time, or as minor as a fine—though keep in mind that tickets can be hundreds of dollars!
+To avoid any punishments for misuse of disabled parking permits, never let anyone borrow your placard for any reason.